-Our staff provide vital services, such as SRC HELP (academic, Centrelink and tenancy advice), a secondhand bookshop and a FREE legal service.
+Our staff provide vital services, such as SRC Caseworker Help (academic, Centrelink and tenancy advice), a secondhand bookshop and a FREE legal service.
 We also publish Honi Soit, the only weekly student newspaper in the country.

 SRC Legal Service provides FREE legal advice and representation on most legal matters including immigration advice.